nandakishorkoka/Traffic-Signs-Classifier/project_report.md

 ### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+I explored external resources and papers on choosing filter depths and kernel sizes for CNNs.
+Some good techniques were using multiple smaller receptive fields than a single larger receptive fields - for e.g. 2 3x3 convolution layer instead of a single 7x7 convolution.
+Secondly, a stack of 1x5 convolution and a 5x1 convolution seems to learn better representation than a single 5x5 convolution.
+I applied max pooling at the end of the stack to reduce information loss.

 My final model consisted of the following layers:

 | Layer         		|     Description	        					|